Get a Signal Boost for Your Android Phone

 - Easy, tool-free installation

-Home MultiRoom is designed for medium-sized homes, and boosts your Android cell signal in three rooms, covering up to 5,000 square feet.
-When compared to Home Room, this booster connects with cell towers that are located up to 34% farther away.
+Home MultiRoom is designed for medium-sized homes and boosts your Android cell signal in up to three rooms, covering up to 5,000 square feet.

 - DIY, step-by-step installation

 Office 200 Pro Installed is our best-in-class booster for small and medium-sized businesses, covering up to 15,000 square feet* depending on building layout.